Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 And flirting.
 Lots of that.
 Which was absolutely *not* a burden at all.

-"All this lying around and eating, you might actually get a little fat on you…" she teased, rubbing her hands along the unyielding bumps of muscle layered over his ribs, then slowly up and down the rock-hard cobblestones of his abs.
+"All this lying around and eating, you might actually get a little fat on you..." she teased, rubbing her hands along the unyielding bumps of muscle layered over his ribs, then slowly up and down the rock-hard cobblestones of his abs.

 Julian grinned his happiest, dopiest grin and groaned in deep, deep pleasure.
 He was *so* easy to please... her hands worked up to his bulging chest and slowly rubbed along his thick neck and shoulders, before following his arms back to his ribs.